 The City Council is the legislative body; its members are the community's decision makers.
 Power is centralized in the elected council, which approves the budget and determines the tax rate, for example.
 The council also focuses on the community's goals, major projects, and such long-term considerations as community growth, land use development, capital improvement plans, capital financing, and strategic planning.
 The council also supervises the city manager's performance.

-Council meetings are held on the first and third Tuesday of each month at 6:30 p.m. in the Council Chambers of City Hall, 317 College Street.
+Council meetings are held on the first and third Tuesday of each month at 6:30 p.m. (with the exception of the months of July, October and December, which will have one meeting each) in the Council Chambers of City Hall, 300 West Main Street.
 City Council meetings are open to the public and citizen input is welcome.
 Citizens may speak at Council meetings on any agenda item and may also speak regarding items not listed on the agenda during "Citizen Comments" by completing and submitting a speaker card.
 Comments are limited to 5 minutes.
-City Council agendas are available on the city's website (view agendas).
+You can view meeting agendas or minutes.

 City Council Elections